-These are the most frequently-asked questions about the Food At First program.
+Frequently asked questions about Food At First.
 If you can’t find your answer here, please email Patty Yoder (firstname.lastname@example.org), and we’ll reply via email.

-Q: I may be interested in helping.
+Q: I am interested in helping.
 What should I do?

-A: That’s great!
-Just click over to our volunteer signup and see if there are any slots open.
+A: Click signup to find open FAF volunteer shifts.
 If all of the slots are full, please come back again soon, as we’re constantly adding new dates!
+THANK YOU!! that is great you want to volunteer.

-Q: Is there a minimum age for volunteers?
+Q: What is the minimum age for volunteers?

-A: Anyone 5th Grade or older is welcome to sign up for a volunteer position!
+A: Anyone 5th Grade or 10 years or older is welcome to sign up for a volunteer position!
+A parent or adult should volunteer along side anyone age 10 to 13.

 Q: We have a group who would like to volunteer – how do we sign up?